 For years, Glenview resident Patti Beyer got an annual a mammogram and each year her results were normal.
 Yet in 2016, she was diagnosed with invasive breast cancer.

 “I was told the cancer had been there for quite some time,” said Beyer, who admitted that her most recent mammogram prior to the diagnosis had been 17 months earlier due to her husband Bud’s cancer diagnosis.
 (He is alive and well, by the way.)

 But Beyer’s cancer wasn’t found on a mammogram.
 Instead, it was detected by an automated breast ultrasound, a test Beyer requested at the behest of her sister, who lives in California, where state law requires that women who have dense breast tissue are notified if it is detected and alerted that it might increase their risk of breast cancer.
-Illinois does not have such a law, but Beyer knew she, like her sister, has dense breast tissue because one of her mammography reports mentioned it.
+Illinois does not have such a law, but Beyer knew she, like her sister, has dense breast tissue because a radiologist mentioned it to her in 2007.

 That ultrasound she requested spotted a lesion.
 “They called me the next day and I had three mammograms, which were all normal,” Beyer said.
-Another test, a targeted ultrasound, revealed she had breast cancer.
+A needle biopsy revealed she had breast cancer.

 Fortunately, Beyer’s cancer was small (measuring less than 1 centimeter in size) and detected early.
 “I was very sad about getting breast cancer, but it’s hard for me to complain at all because I was able to choose a lumpectomy and my cancer survival [rate] is very good because it was caught at an early stage,” she said.

 Beyer doesn’t have a family history of breast cancer, but dense breast tissue is a risk factor for the disease – and, in fact, was her only risk factor.
 According to the American Cancer Society, women who have dense breast tissue have a “slightly” higher risk of developing breast cancer than those who do not.